kasemir/org.csstudio.display.builder/Readme.md

 Everything is in form of JUnit tests or 'main' type demos.

+There is RCP 'View' support for the runtime, using SWT FXCanvas.

 Major TODOs:

- * RCP plugins that demo this in Eclipse/CS-Studio, using SWT FXCanvas
+ * RCP plugins for Editor.

 Performance: JavaFX vs. SWT